 Eleanor was christened in Great-Grandpa’s dress before God, her two dads, my longsuffering Mormon parents, my sainted Lutheran mother-in-law Judy, and Eleanor’s gay chorus godfather John.
 By the English-accented rector at Saint Augustine’s Episcopal Church.
 But that’s another story.
 [Ed. note.
 Sorry, still no hyperlink to the future.]
 And here you were guessing I'm Jewish.
 [Ed. note.
 Gotcha again.]

 It’s true I have not been to church for some time.
 That’s yet another story.
-The title of the book I'm working on is Running with Chainsaws: Tales of Sex, Religion, and Mental Illness.
+The title of the book I'm working on is Anyone Can Whistle: A Memoir of Showtunes, Religion, and Mental Illness.
 You'll have to wait to find out many of the details.

 As I drove to church yesterday morning, I attempted to calculate how long it had been.
 I came up with something like seven years.
 Not counting listening in the dark to Compline in Seattle, or attending the glorious high church services at Saint Thomas Fifth Avenue in New York.
 They’re both better than church.